Climate Initiatives

 Joint Water and Climate Policy Board

-The Joint Water and Climate Policy Board is composed of three Alachua County Commissioners, three members from the Gainesville City Commission, and one member from the outlying municipalities.
+The JWCPB is composed of three Alachua County Commissioners, three members from the Gainesville City Commission, and one member from the outlying municipalities.
 The Board meets every other month to provide guidance on water issues and the challenges of climate change.
 The Board appoints members to the Citizen Climate Advisory Committee.
 View videos of past meetings here and find agendas at the City of Gainesville’s event calendar.
 For more information contact Stacie Greco at 352-264-6829.

 Citizen Climate Advisory Committee (CCAC)

-The CCAC is appointed by the Joint Water and Climate Policy Board (JWCPB) and provides an opportunity for citizen involvement in climate change issues and concerns affecting Alachua County, City of Gainesville, and the surrounding municipalities.
-The committee advises the JWCPB on bold and innovative climate adaptation and mitigation strategies, policies, and target goals.
-The primary task of the CCAC is to advise on the creation of a countywide Climate Action Plan that will guide policy and decision making in multiple jurisdictions.
-The CCAC currently meets in-person at the Grace Knight conference room on the third Monday of each month.
+The CCAC is composed of eight (8) voting citizen members, one (1) voting youth member age 16-21, and one (1) citizen member alternate, providing an opportunity for citizen involvement in climate change issues and concerns affecting Alachua County, the City of Gainesville, and the surrounding municipalities.
+The Committee advises the JWCPB on bold and innovative climate adaptation and mitigation strategies, policies, and target goals, and is primarily focused on development and implementation of the countywide Climate Action Plan.
+The CCAC meets in-person at the Grace Knight Conference Room on the third Monday of each month.
 For more information contact Jennison Kipp at jkipp@alachuacounty.us or 352-264-6823.